UPC Barcodes: What You Need to Know

 How to Get a UPC Barcode

 To get an official UPC barcode, you must obtain a unique GS1 Company Prefix by joining GS1.
 By paying an initial fee and an annual maintenance fee, you will be able to use up to 100 UPC codes.
 GS1 has prepared a 10-step list to implementation, from gaining a Company Prefix, configuring size and color, to testing the quality of readability.
-Please visit https://www.gs1.org/barcodes/implementation for more information.
+Please visit http://www.gs1.org/barcodes/implementation for more information.
 For an estimate of your fees, please visit GS1’s Barcode and Fee estimator on their GS1-US website.

 Remember, you don’t need a company prefix for internal usage, but it will be necessary to get one if you plan on selling your products in retail stores where official UPC barcodes are required.